fossil info checkin-name

 fossil update trunk:2010-07-01T14:30

-Would cause Fossil to update the working check-out to be the most recent check-in on the trunk that is not more recent that 14:30 (UTC) on July 1, 2010.
+Would cause Fossil to update the working check-out to be the most recent check-in on the trunk that is not more recent than 14:30 (UTC) on July 1, 2010.

 fossil diff --from root:xyzzy --to xyzzy

-A branch name that begins with the "merge-in:" prefix refers not to the root of the branch, but to the most recent merge-in for that branch from its parent.
-The most recent merge-in is the version to diff the branch against in order to see all changes in just the branch itself, omitting any changes that have already been merged in from the parent branch.
+You can solve this by using the prefix "merge-in:" instead of "root:" to tell Fossil to find the most recent merge-in point for that branch.
+The resulting diff will then show only the changes in the branch itself, omitting any changes that have already been merged in from the parent branch.

-This special name works anywhere you can pass a "NAME", such as in in /info URLs:
+This special name works anywhere you can pass a "NAME", such as with /info URLs:

 There are several other special names, but they only work from within a check-out directory because they are relative to the current checked-out version: